 3

 Stop me if you've heard this one before, but Ohio State beat Penn State on Saturday.
-The Buckeyes get a breather this week before welcoming Indiana next week.
-They are more than five-touchdown favorites against Purdue.
+The Buckeyes get some breathers this week (Purdue) and next (Northwestern) before welcoming Indiana on Nov.
+23. They are more than five-touchdown favorites against the Boilermakers this weekend.
 This week: vs. Purdue

 4